Jim Jordan's rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 “One person says disruption,” Jordan told The Associated Press in 2017.
 “We like to say we’re doing what we told the voters we were going to do.”

 Jordan, a 59-year-old father of four, was born near Dayton in western Ohio.
 He was a four-time state wrestling champion in high school and a two-time NCAA champion at the University of Wisconsin in the 1980s.
-That helped him land a coaching job at Ohio State University before his election to the Ohio legislature in the mid 1990s.
+That helped him land a coaching job at Ohio State before his election to the Ohio legislature in the mid-1990s.

-His conservatism and zeal for a political fight were evident in early clashes with GOP legislative leaders, as well as with Republican Gov. Bob Taft.

-When he decided to pursue a state Senate seat in 1999, he faced opposition from the GOP establishment and from Boehner, then a four-term congressman, who supported a rival.
-Jordan easily won, ousting a veteran state representative with nearly 60% of the vote.
-Jordan was elected to Congress several years later, in 2006.
+When he decided to pursue a state Senate seat in 1999, he faced opposition from the GOP establishment and from Boehner, then a four-term congressman from Ohio, who supported a rival.
+Jordan easily won.
+He was elected to Congress in 2006.

-After the tea party wave swept Republicans to power in 2011, the roles reversed, and Jordan was among the conservatives who were frequently Boehner’s tormentors.
+After the tea party wave swept Republicans to power in 2011, Jordan was among the conservatives who were frequently Boehner’s tormentors.

-Jordan was the founding chairman in 2015 of the House Freedom Caucus, a group of conservative hardliners who eventually pressured Boehner to step aside.
-More than eight years later, members of the group were instrumental in McCarthy’s removal, a stunning outcome testament to the group’s outsized power.
+Jordan was the founding chairman in 2015 of the House Freedom Caucus, a group of conservative hard-liners who eventually pressured Boehner to step aside.
+This year, members of the group were instrumental in McCarthy’s removal.

 But it is Jordan’s past as a wrestling coach — a sport he described as “good for a society” — that has posed one of his biggest political liabilities.